MinhTamPhan/interview-problems/trusting-social/task1.md

 -   If same phone number owner changes prepaid/postpaid plans the ACTIVATION_DATE, DEACTIVATION_DATE must be consecutive.
 -   One phone number has maximum one row has empty DEACTIVATION_DATE.
 -   If same phone number there is not any `ACTIVATION_DATE, DEACTIVATION_DATE` overlap with another.
 -   If same phone number change owner.
-It must be have a `gap` Between `DEACTIVATION_DATE` of previous owner and `ACTIVATION_DATE` current owner.
+It must be have a `gap` between `DEACTIVATION_DATE` of previous owner and `ACTIVATION_DATE` current owner.

 The problem `Find the actual activation date of phone number` change `find activation date last owners of phone number`.